-The third stage of the Saturn V launch vehicle fires for the first time to insert Apollo 14 in an earth parking orbit.
+Background: The third stage of the Saturn V launch vehicle fires for the first time to insert Apollo 14 in an earth parking orbit.
 About 2 hours and 20 minutes later the third stage engine fires its second and last time to inject the spacecraft on a flight path to the moon.

 Twenty-five minutes later, the Command and Service Modules, using Reaction Control System thrusters, pull away from the third stage and the adapter that had protected the Lunar Module during launch.
 The adapter panels open and it is jettisoned.
 An on-board camera shows how the adapter falls away.

 The Command and Service Modules turn around and prepare to move back in for docking with the Lunar Module.
 The turnaround manoeuvre is called "transposition."